quii/go-specs-greet/README.md

 ## Reflect

-The first step felt like an effort.
+The first step felt like a fair amount of effort.
 We've made a number of `go` files to create and test a HTTP handler that returns a hard-coded string.
 This "iteration 0" ceremony and setup though will serve us well for further iterations.

 Adding or changing functionality should be simple, and controlled by driving it through the specification and dealing with whatever changes it drives us to do.
 Now the `DockerFile` and `testcontainers` are set up for our acceptance test, we shouldn't have to change these files unless the way we construct our application changes.